cyclus/cyclus.github.com/source/cep/cep2.rst

   when needed.
 * **Continuous time** - natural time is implemented as a continuous variable.

-The system dynamics concern is a solely mathematical endeavour and should not implemenent any domain-specific calculations.
+The system dynamics concern is a solely mathematical endeavor and should not implement any domain-specific calculations.
 However, the system dynamics implementation may be *domain-aware* in that it may know about certain sub-type specializations.
 For example, materials and U.S. Dollars are both sub-types of resources.
-Still, the systemic dynamics concern is not allowed to discriminate between any of these specializations nor perform domain-specific computations (such as transmuting a metrial or pricing a derivative).
+Still, the systemic dynamics concern is not allowed to discriminate between any of these specializations nor perform domain-specific computations (such as transmuting a material or pricing a derivative).

 The system dynamics concern is also responsible for all optimizations of the fuel cycle.
 This includes optimizing resource exchange between multiple actors